drug-design/course/docs/chapters/stereochemistry.md

 #### Examples of R/S Assignments (2/4)

-Here is the structure of Epinephrine.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='stereochemistry/examples-rs-assignments-24-be483ecd'><i class='fa fa-play' aria-hidden='true'></i></button>Here is the structure of Epinephrine.
 The priorities assigned to the atoms connected to the chiral atom are: 1 for the oxygen, 2 for the carbon attached to the nitrogen, 3 for the aromatic ring and 4 for the hydrogen atom.
 The stereochemistry of this compound is R.

 ![](https://media.drugdesign.org/course/stereochemistry/add_a3_2_5_3_2.png){: loading=lazy }